Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 inserting a SIM card.
 However, you can purchase a **mobile Internet hotspot** such as the [TP Link MR3040](http://www.amazon.com/TP-LINK-TL-MR3040-Wireless-Portable-Compatible/dp/B0088PPFP4) or a similar device available locally.
+Mobile network operators (AirTel, Vodacom, Safaricom) often sell mobile hotspot units that can be used to share a single network connection across multiple devices.
 These devices will allow you to connect a USB dongle with a SIM card and data plan (either for the month of data collection or over a certain amount of data, e.g. 20MB) from a local mobile service provider, to connect to the Internet via 3G (note